Climate change & other environmental concerns:

 earth's environment has further degenerated.
 There have been a long series of updates from the Intergovernmental Panel on Climate Change (IPCC) and from national and international science academies and scientific societies which consistently warn of continuing problems increasing in magnitude into the foreseeable future if we continue burning fossil fuels at an accelerating rate.

-However, climate change deniers are actively trying to convince the population that the world is not threatened.
+However, climate change deniers are actively trying to convince the population that the future of the world is not threatened.
 Some promote the idea that climate change is not occurring.
-Others say that it is happening, but that it is not caused by human activity and cannot be overcome.
-For example, Rush Limbaugh said:
+Others say that it is happening, but that it is not caused by human activity and thus cannot be overcome.

 The following information sources were used to prepare and update the above